UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 modularity.
 For instance, if a minimal set of type $i ∈ \{2, 3, 4, 5\}$ has a non-empty tail, it forces the existence of a pentagonal sublattice N5 (a hallmark of non-modularity) of type $i$ in the congruence lattice of some subalgebra of $A^2$.
-Conversely, strong conditions on the labeled congruence lattice, such as the absence of such pentagons, can force tails to be empty.[[3](#works-cited)]
+In the other direction, strong conditions on the labeled congruence lattice, such as the absence of pentagons, can force tails to be empty.[[3](#works-cited)]

 For a locally finite variety $V$ to be **congruence modular**, two conditions must be
 met: its type set must be restricted to {2, 3, 4} (i.e., types 1 and 5 must be